iagocavalcante/iago-cavalcante/priv/posts/en/2025/09-15-api-desktop-processador-to-i9-processador-migration.md

 - **Job Processing**: Reliable background processing with Oban handling 56k+ record batches
 - **Error Recovery**: Automatic retry logic for failed bulk operations
 - **Memory Management**: Consistent memory usage even under extreme load conditions
+- **Load Observability**: We use Fly.io's default configuration with two machines to maintain system stability and high availability.
+Our uptime since migration has been 99.99%.
+- **Scalability**: With support for multiple instances and horizontal scalability, allowing the system to grow according to demand.

 ## Business Impact